What Does ATEX Mean?

 Typical applications include the oil and gas industry, food production, and mining.
 The requirements cover design, material selection, and operational safety to avoid ignition sources and meet high safety standards.

-KAMAT complies with the ATEX directive and offers high-pressure pumps and valves that are fully certified.
-Compliance with Directive 2014/34/EU and standards DIN EN ISO 80079-36 and DIN EN ISO 80079-37 has been verified through a conformity assessment.
+Our products comply with Directive 2014/34/EU and the standards DIN EN ISO and DIN EN ISO.
+Compliance has been verified in a conformity assessment.